NHSDigital/eps-workflow-quality-checks/README.md

 # eps-workflow-quality-checks
-A workflow to run the quality checks for EPS repositories
+A workflow to run the quality checks for EPS repositories.
+The steps executed by this script are as follows:

+- **Install Project Dependencies**
+- **Generate and Check SBOMs**: Creates Software Bill of Materials (SBOMs) to track dependencies for security and compliance.
+Uses [THIS](https://github.com/NHSDigital/eps-action-sbom) action.
+- **Run Linting**
+- **Run Unit Tests**
+- **SonarCloud Scan**: Performs code analysis using SonarCloud to detect quality issues and vulnerabilities.
+- **Validate CloudFormation Templates** (*Conditional*): If CloudFormation or AWS SAM templates are present, runs `cfn-lint` and `cfn-guard` to validate templates against AWS best practices and security rules.
+- **Check Python Licenses** (*Conditional*): If the project uses Poetry, scans Python dependencies for incompatible licenses.

 # Usage